periph/website/site/content/platform/linux.md

 # Overview

-Most boards use a [Debian](http://debian.org/) derivativee as their official linux based platform.
+Most boards use a [Debian](http://debian.org/) derivative as their official linux based platform so the library is best tested on debian.

 Because Go executables are statically linked by default, there should be no problem to run a `periph` based executable on a